Bintang-Satwika/StudyNotes-Literature/Intelligent Energy Saving Technology and Strategy of 5G RAN.md

 6. **AI-Based cooperative energy-saving technology of RANs**:
      RAN's energy-saving method involves using historical data from nearby base stations in an AI model for joint prediction, improving traffic accuracy.
 However, the AI energy-saving model is experimental, and collaborative RAN energy-saving requires development after the basic model matures.
 If cooperative RANs are from different manufacturers, the AI model needs extensive learning.

+## V. ENERGY EFFICIENCY EVALUATION SYSTEM FOR 5G RAN
+- The power consumption evaluation module calculates power usage using existing network counters.
+It is based on power consumption and traffic models, collecting KPI and average PRB usage data through OMC measurement tasks for actual 5G RAN traffic and power consumption.
+- The energy efficiency evaluation system aims to assess the effectiveness of energy-saving technologies and strategies in 5G RAN without affecting network performance.

+### Conclusion
+- The paper discusses about 5G RAN energy saving, analyzing key factors, principles, and core technologies.
+- AI technology offers the potential to optimize resource scheduling, enhance user experience, reduce operational costs, and boost market competitiveness.